wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/how-it-works.rst

 When is an active response triggered?
 -------------------------------------

-An **active response** is a script that is configured to execute when a specific alert, alert level or rule group has been triggered.
+An **active response** is a script that is configured to execute when a specific alert, alert level, or rule group has been triggered.
 Active responses are either stateful or stateless responses.

 - ``Stateful``.
 Are configured to undo the action after a specified period of time.